 - Qualitative Measure (Cumulative GPA) - Students must maintain a cumulative grade point average of 2.0 (equivalent to C average). - Passing grades are A, B, C, D, or P (Pass).
 Grades of I, W, D, F, or R (Repeat) may cause your grade point average to drop below a 2.0.
 Required remedial coursework will be counted toward your GPA. - Quantitative Measure (PACE/completion) - Students must complete 67% of semester hours attempted to remain compliant with SAP Policy.
 Semester hour progression will be based on a cumulative total of attempted hours to earned hours.
 For example, a full-time student who attempts 16 semester hours in a semester must complete at least 12 semester hours to meet the 67% requirement. - Semester hours that are not completed with a passing grade will also count towards maximum units attempted towards degree objective.
 Grades of I, W, F, or R may cause your completion rate to drop.
 Required remedial coursework will be counted toward your completion rate. - Maximum Timeframe to Complete a Degree - The maximum allowable timeframe for receiving aid is equal to 150% of the length of your academic program.
 For example, if you are pursuing a Major that requires 64 semester hours for graduation, you would reach the maximum timeframe at 96 semester hours. - If you are a transfer student, accepted transfer coursework will be counted in the maximum timeframe.
-You can repeat a course, but the credits will also be applied toward the maximum timeframe. - Required remedial coursework will be counted toward your maximum timeframe. - Grade change and incompletes: FA office is notified of grade changes and changes in incompletes and will calculate SAP again once changes are made.
+You can repeat a course, but the credits will also be applied toward the maximum timeframe. - Required remedial coursework will be counted toward your maximum timeframe. - o Grade change and incompletes: FA office is notified of grade changes and changes in incompletes and will calculate SAP again once changes are made.

-Consequences of Failure to meet Satisfactory Academic Progress semester of enrollment.
+Consequences of Failure to meet Satisfactory Academic Progress

+The Financial Aid Office measures SAP at the end of each academic semester (Fall, Spring, Summer).
+If the student meets the SAP Policy Criteria, they are eligible to receive federal student aid funds in the following semester of enrollment.
 Students will be notified of their Financial Aid status by email at the end of each semester.
 Students who do not meet SAP requirements will be placed on Financial Aid Warning, Probation, or Suspension as described below: